levskaya/spmd_figures/README.md

 ## animations

-Ignore most directories for now, focus on these:

 To view, run `python -m http.server 8000` from the repo root:

  - matmul_anim - matmuls cost 2 * p * n * m animation